-At Tru Whole Care we are dedicated to providing the highest standard of physical therapy, emphasizing patient education, and a one-on-one, hands-on approach.
-Our team assesses each patient to develop an individualized plan of treatment to increase strength, reduce pain, expand mobility, and prevent injury.
+At Tru Whole Care, we are dedicated to providing the highest standard of physical therapy.
+We emphasize patient education, and a one-on-one, hands-on approach.
+Our team assesses each patient and develops an individualized plan of treatment to increase strength, reduce pain, expand mobility, and prevent injury.

 We work with each patient to prevent the loss of mobility by developing fitness programs that promote a healthier, more active lifestyle and achieve long-term health benefits.

 Chiropractic treatments are some of the most commonly sought techniques when a patient is suffering from back or neck pain.
 The Tru Whole Care chiropractors also treat patients seeking relief for a broader variety of issues from headaches, to muscle and joint pain, to even poor posture and ergonomic-related pain.